I am a Mdewakanton Dakota rights activist with several

 objective.

-And during prohibition neither did our Church's hierarchical leaders decide that grape juice be
+And during prohibition neither did the Roman Catholic Church's hierarchical leaders decide that grape juice be

 used instead of an alcoholic beverage